 If you’re in the mood for a more adult atmosphere, there’s the Nadur grotesque carnival in Gozo, which is known for its outrageous and spontaneous nature.
 It’s the only carnival in Malta (and the whole world) that is celebrated in such a way.
 Throughout carnival week, Nadur’s streets invite many masked and hooded creatures to roam and rave.
 It’s rather unique to Nadur, so the best way to understand it is to experience it yourself.
 Visitors usually describe it as a mash-up of Halloween and Carnival, but we’ll let you get your own impression of it.

 Here are 4 Carnival activities to look out for:

 1. Colours, Floats, and Dancing

 Daytime carnival activities include a parade of vibrant floats and dance competitions in extravagant getups.
-Dance festivities start out with a Maltese folklore dance called ‘il-Maltija’, where a number of locals dress up in traditional clothing and dance about to folklore music.
+Dance festivities start with a Maltese folklore dance called ‘il-Maltija, ‘ where several locals dress up in traditional clothing and dance to folklore music.